Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

-\begin{remark} An implementation in Python of the Split Cycle voting method and other methods referenced in this paper is available at \href{https://github.com/epacuit/splitcycle}{https://github.com/epacuit/splitcycle}.
-All of the examples in the paper have been verified in a Jupyter notebook available in the linked repository.\end{remark}
+\begin{remark} The Split Cycle voting method is currently in use at \href{https://stablevoting.org}{stablevoting.org}, as described in Section~\ref{Comparison}.
+An implementation in Python of Split Cycle and other methods referenced in this paper is available at \href{https://github.com/epacuit/splitcycle}{https://github.com/epacuit/splitcycle}.
+All of the examples in the paper have been verified in a Jupyter notebook available in the linked repository.
+Most of the proofs of properties of Split Cycle have been formalized in the Lean Theorem Prover at \href{https://github.com/chasenorman/Formalized-Voting}{https://github.com/chasenorman/Formalized-Voting}, as described in \citealt{HNP2021}.\end{remark}